“Thank you, friend,” Maya said, patting Tricon’s long neck.

 Maya nodded and held the door open, allowing Chantal to enter first.
 “We’ll see if you can find a companion among the four here.
 There are others we can call if you don’t find a match today.”

+Maya led her through a narrow hallway she thought must be the Terran entrance to the dragonry.
+If they weren’t able to walk side by side, there was no way a Yekaran could fit through this passage.
 At the end of the long sloping hall, an old, worn door opened into a massive dome.
-The hall was an impressive sight just after the mass laying, filled wall to wall with glistening eggs.
-Today was underwhelming by comparison.
 The room was empty except for four hatchlings and the maids assigned to tend them until adoptions were finalized.

 Maya nodded.
 “And I’m short now.
 Imagine how I felt then.
-He was only two days old and as tall as I was.”
+He was only two days old and more than half as tall as I was.”

 “What do I do?”
 Chantal asked.